 That all remains true, but now, I am also writing about more personal experiences that I don’t feel I need to continue hiding.
-My life has been somewhat of a mess, with a series of failed relationships, confusing career path, and growing levels of anxiety.
-(My biggest saviors have been writing and therapists, along with supportive family and friends.)
+My life has been somewhat disorderly, with a series of unsuccessful relationships, a confusing career path, and growing levels of anxiety.
+(Thanks to writing and therapy, yoga, and meditation, along with supportive family and friends, for helping me along the journey.)

-So, now perhaps we’ll meet, not where you least expect to find me, but through life experiences we might share, discovering that we may have more in common that you’d think.
+So, now perhaps we’ll meet, not where you least expect to find me, but through life experiences we might share, discovering that we may have more in common than you’d think.

 Undercover Mexican Girl spent her childhood between Aguascalientes, Mexico and Los Angeles, California (specifically South El Monte, if you’re familiar with the San Gabriel Valley).